 The third single of 1995 was Swing Time b/w The Wedge, METH020.
 Swing Time samples the desolated riff off the track Oh Honey by the British soul act Delegation over the mesmerising echoed male vocal “I have a vision … Let me take you back … Listen …“, using similar breaks with the Flute Tune.
 The Wedge, on the flipside, is dominated by silk jazzy snippets over two-step breaks.

 Hidden Agenda were already establishing themselves as a prominent member of the Metalheadz roster.
 In 1996, the next release on Goldie’s label showcased their artistic versatility, embracing the kind of dark paranoia, introduced by Photek and Source Direct.
 Dispatches #1 & #2, METH025, a seminal release, with complex, precise programming and editing rather than looping beats, characterised by synth fx and blasts of howling metallic wind, has been one of the finest moments of the label.
 The track Dispatches #2 samples the short intro of Iggy Pop’s African Man and a Steve Reich guitar loop from his track Electric Counterpoint.
 The dialogue excerpts “It’s a hard world for little things” and “I come not with peace but with a sword” appear in the 1955 movie “Night of the Hunter”.
+The sleeve is designed by Jon Black and features snapshots taken from an airport.

 Hidden Agenda have never failed to innovate, experiment and explore new musical paths and the following year they released another 3-track EP on Metalheadz (Channel b/w Channel Beyond & No Man’s Land, METH031).
 Perhaps overshadowed by the emergence of the wave of noir that was sweeping the scene at the time, the Channel EP has been ahead of the curve, uniquely combining elements of jazz, electro and steely synth washes, illustrating a defiant re-imagination of the drum and bass blueprint.